microsoft/PowerPlatformConnectors/certified-connectors/timeghost/README.md

 # timeghost

 timeghost is a dedicated Microsoft 365 / Office 365 solution that integrates perfectly with your work environment.
-Generate time reports, invoices and other documents using the timeghost Flow Connector.
+Generate time reports, invoices and other documents using the timeghost connector.

 ## Pre-requisites